KEY TAKE OUTS:

 Once the amount is determined by the Child Support Agency, the parties will then need to choose how the Child Support will be paid/received.
 Parents can choose to have the Child Support automatically collected by the Child Support Agency and transferred directly to the receiving parent, or they can choose private collection and arrange payment privately.

-If the parties choose to come to their own arrangement, it is open to them to agree on any amount they wish.
+If the parties choose to come to their own agreement, it is open to them to agree on any amount they wish.
 Although there is no requirement that the arrangement be formalised, they do have the option of entering into a Binding Child Support Agreement or a Limited Child Support Agreement.
 Both Binding Child Support Agreements and Limited Child Support Agreements cover periodic and non-periodic payments.
 Periodic payments are regular payments of the same amount to cover the financial expenses involved in caring for the child/ren.
 For example, the agreement may be to pay $350 per week, which will be used to cover the day-to-day expenses such as food and clothing.
-Non-periodic payments relate to the payment of, or contribution towards, expenses such as school fees, school uniforms, extra-curricular activities, medical expenses and dental expenses.
+Non-periodic payments relate to the payment of, or contribution towards, expenses such as school fees, school uniforms, extra-curricular activities, medical expenses, and dental expenses.

 What is the difference between a Binding Child Support Agreement and a Limited Child Support Agreement?

 Parties entering into a Binding Child Support Agreement are required to obtain independent legal advice.
-The Binding Child Support Agreement contains a certificate stating that, in accordance with the Act, the parties have been provided independent legal advice in relation to the Agreement, which must also be signed by the Lawyer.
+The Binding Child Support Agreement contains a certificate stating that, in accordance with the Act, the parties have been provided independent legal advice in relation to the Agreement, which must also be signed by the Family Lawyer.
 The Binding Child Support Agreement will not be considered binding without these certificates.
-Unlike Limited Child Support Agreements, there is no requirement that the parties entering into a Binding Child Support Agreement complete a Child Support Assessment, or that the party receiving child support have at least 35% care of the Child/ren.
+Unlike Limited Child Support Agreements, there is no requirement that the parties entering into a Binding Child Support Agreement complete a Child Support Assessment, or that the party receiving Child Support have at least 35% care of the Child/ren.
 There is also no restriction on the amount of Child Support payable, and the parties are at liberty to come to their own arrangement.

 It is important to note that one of the limitations in entering into a Binding Child Support Agreement is that it will not take into consideration a change of circumstances in the future.
 For example, where one party remarries, or their income changes substantially, it is not open to amend the Binding Child Support Agreement to take these changes into account.